openharmony/docs/en/application-dev/reference/apis/js-apis-data-rdb.md

 inDevices(devices: Array&lt;string&gt;): RdbPredicates

-Connects to the specified remote devices on the network during distributed database synchronization.
+Sets an **RdbPredicates** to specify the remote devices to connect on the network during distributed database synchronization.

 **System capability**: SystemCapability.DistributedDataManager.RelationalStore.Core